-Plenty of reports are coming out these days that either the PS5 controller won’t charge or drains faster for some reason which is unknown to most of the users.
+Plenty of reports is coming out these days that either the PS5 controller won’t charge or drains faster for some reason which is unknown to most of the users.
 So, if you’re also one of the victims, check out this troubleshooting guide on how to fix the PS5 DualSense controller not holding charge issue completely.
-Initially, it seems that maybe there is some issue with the charging cable or the controller itself or even the PS5 console somehow.
+Initially, it seems that maybe there is some issue with the charging cable or the controller itself, or even the PS5 console somehow.

 But to be very specific, we really think that it’s causing due to the charging cable or the DualSense controller in most scenarios.
 However, the not charging issue or charge not holding issue can be caused due to several other reasons as well.
 Maybe there is an intermittent charging fault that can be fixed by pushing a software update.
-Sometimes it can also possible that there is a connectivity issue between the cable and the controller or even between the console and the controller.
+Sometimes it can also be possible that there is a connectivity issue between the cable and the controller or even between the console and the controller.

 Whereas there are some other reasons that can also cause issues with the PS5 controller not charging or can’t hold the charge enough like the Rest Mode or Sleep Mode.
 In the most extreme cases, the chances are possible that there is some physical damage or fault inside the controller which can be serviced or repaired by Sony’s professional team in an authentic way.
 However, you can go to a local electronics shop and get it serviced if not under warranty.

 How to Fix PS5 DualSense controller not holding charge